-Moles are generally harmless, but it is important to know that melanoma, the most serious and potentially deadly form of skin cancer, can develop in our around a mole, so knowing your moles is essential to catching signs of cancer early.
+Moles are generally harmless, but it is important to know that melanoma, the most serious and potentially deadly form of skin cancer, can develop in or around a mole, so knowing your moles is essential to the early detection of skin cancer.

 Types of Moles

 There are several types of moles, and some carry greater risks of developing into melanoma than others.

 Congenital moles are moles that you are born with.
 About 1 in 100 people are born with one or more moles.
 These moles range in size, color and shape.
 Congenital moles that are larger than 20 centimeters carry a greater risk of leading to melanoma.

 Known medically as Dysplastic Nevi, atypical moles are usually larger than average (more than ¼”) and irregular in shape.
 They may be uneven colors, or colors not typical of moles.
 Atypical moles tend to run in families, and they carry the greatest risk of developing into melanoma.

 Treatment and Cosmetic Mole Removal Surgery

 Mole removal surgery is very common and usually painless.